Propane Boiler vs Oil Boiler in Maine

 What About Natural Gas?

 If your home has access to natural gas, the comparison shifts significantly in favor of gas over oil.
-Natural gas condensing boilers offer the same 95-98% AFUE as propane units, but natural gas is typically 30-40% cheaper per BTU than propane in Maine.
+Natural gas condensing boilers offer the same 95-98% AFUE as propane units, but natural gas is considerably cheaper per BTU than propane in Maine.
+At August 2026 prices, a condensing gas boiler delivers heat at roughly $21 per million BTU against about $41 for condensing propane, close to half the running cost.

 For homes in Portland, South Portland, Westbrook, and other areas served by Northern Utilities, a natural gas condensing boiler is often the most cost-effective hydronic heating option.